 Not only did purgatory bring Rome influence and loyalty, it also boosted papal control over nations.
 A Catholic historian explains:

-Medieval Gnostic works such as Apocalypse of Peter or Paul which presented a view of the afterlife in tune with Greek paganism had shapened the views of the people.
-It was these factors that influenced the Council of Florence of 1439 to make purgatory an official dogma.
-It was more a political council, yet the council of Trent and modern catechism relies on it to define purgatory.
+Medieval Gnostic works such as Apocalypse of Peter or Paul, which presented a view of the afterlife in tune with Greek paganism had also shaped the views of the people.

 Hindus and Buddhists “also believe in heavens and hells where souls who are not immediately reborn spend time.
 They then spend some temporary time there.
-These are in effect the equivalent of purgatory because they are temporary states in the soul’s long progess towards eventual salvation.”
-(Encyclopedia Americana 23:19)
+These are in effect the equivalent of purgatory because they are temporary states in the soul’s long progress towards eventual salvation” (Encyclopedia Americana 23:19).